How to Set up a New Employee Onboarding Process Using GetResponse

 Step 1: Subscribing on a landing page

 The majority of relationships between your customers and your brand start with signing up for a newsletter.
 It’s no different with us.
-At the start of your onboarding, you sign up at a special landing page where we ask you for your name, email address, and the training language you prefer (we run our product training in Polish, English, and Russian).
+At the start of your onboarding, you sign up at a special landing page where we ask you for your name, email address, and the training language you prefer (we run our product training in Polish and English).

 Don’t know how to build one?
 Here you can learn how to create a landing page in a few simple steps.